-The lunchroom is noisy, and Terra sits alone at his table.
-Being the new kid at school is something he’s used to, but for once he doesn’t mind the solitude.
-No one around means no one to see him talking to himself.
+Terra is used to being the new kid at school who sits alone at lunch, but this is the first year he doesn’t mind it; no one around means no one to see him talking to himself.

 “Alone” is, as Terra discovered over the summer, a relative term.
 Across from him sits a boy only he can see.